The Power He “Knows Not”

 She even admits it!
 But she obviously doesn’t appear to have a clue as to why her answer to the troublesome Riddle *worked*.

-And it wasn’t that lame psuedo-explanation that she had Harry give us.
+And it definitely wasn’t that lame psuedo-explanation that she had Harry give us.
 That “explanation” just confused the issue.

 In fact, the explanation that she puts into Harry’s mouth to “explain it all” is pure, unadulterated sewage.
 Which, considering what organic compound Potter seems all too often to use for brains, should probably not be that much of a surprise.